nick963/clockapp/README.md

 mvn clean compile exec:java -Dexec.mainClass="org.clock.ClockApp"
 ```
 ---
-## Usage
+## Clock App Usage

 Right click on clock to explore the Clock App's functionality:
 - *Built-in clock faces*: Before the first separator in the popup menu you can load
-  pre-build clock faces.
+  pre-built clock faces.
-- **Load JSON Clock File...**: Allows you to load you own clock face see documentation
+- **Load JSON Clock File...**: Allows you to load a JSON defined clock face (see documentation
-  below for JSON Schema.
+  below for JSON Schema).
-- **Save Clock Image...**: Save a PNG of the current clock to your filesystem.
+- **Save Clock Image...**: Save a snapshot PNG of the currently displayed clock.
 - **Quit**: Quit the Clock App.
 ---
 ## JSON Schema